📝 WAL Design — Write-Ahead Log¶

 truncateBefore(snapshotHwm)sweeps all closed chunks — any chunk where the maximum sequence ≤ HWM is safely deleted - Active chunk protection: The currently active chunk is never deleted, even if all its events are below the HWM

-- In-memory cache pruning: Events with sequence ≤ HWM are also removed from the
+- In-memory cache pruning: Events with sequence ≤ HWM are also removed from the in-memory cache to prevent bloating

-// After a successful snapshot at sequence 5042:
+Example: After a snapshot at sequence 5042:

 Zero Page-Cache Poisoning